jlbdash/DnD-helper/README.md

 To set up and start server:
 - navigate to server
-- run: npm setup, then, npm start
+- run: npm start
+- For the database: npm run setup